umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index.md

 In order to create this index we need five things:

-1. A definition of the index
+1. An `UmbracoExamineIndex` implementation that defines the index
-2. A ConfigureNamedOptions to configure all the fields of the index
+2. An `IConfigureNamedOptions` implementation that configures the fields of the index
-3. A ValueSetBuilder to build the value sets for the index
+3. An `IValueSetBuilder` implementation that builds the value sets for the index
-4. A IndexPopulator to populate the index with the value sets
+4. An `IndexPopulator` implementation that populates the index with the value sets
-5. A composer to add all these services to the runtime.
+5. A composer that adds all these services to the runtime.

 ### ProductIndex